phrazzld/timeismoneycc/CONTRIBUTING.md

 fix: Fixed the currency bug.
 ```

-A git commit template is available for assistance (automatically loaded when committing).
+A git commit template is provided in `docs/COMMIT_TEMPLATE.md` and is automatically loaded when committing.
+If you don't see the template when committing, run `git config --local commit.template docs/COMMIT_TEMPLATE.md` to set it up.

 ### Pull Request Process